7+ things to know about Pawpaws, the largest and only tropical fruit from the continental U.S.

 6. Taste, Texture And Smell

-Taste - Pawpaw fruit has a sweet flavor that tastes like a Banana, Mango, Pineapple, or Cantaloupe.
+Taste - Pawpaw fruit has a sweet flavor that tastes like part Banana, part Mango, Pineapple, or Cantaloupe.

 Texture - It has a custard texture with a very delicate and soft flesh that's not quite pulpy but not as smooth as the texture of a banana.